-- Student must complete a minimum of 90 credits of coursework to include alpha-numeric courses 100-299, and a maximum of 21 credits of courses numbered 9.000-9.999 to be taken at Clatsop Community College. - Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - Have earned a "C" grade or better on all coursework transferred from other accredited colleges and universities that is to be included in a Clatsop Community College degree or certificate. - Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree. - Complete at least 24 credits at Clatsop Community College.
+- Student must complete a minimum of 90 credits of coursework to include alpha-numeric courses 100-299. - Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - Have earned a "C" grade or better on all coursework transferred from other accredited colleges and universities that is to be included in a Clatsop Community College degree or certificate. - Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree. - Complete at least 24 credits at Clatsop Community College.